30 top things to do in York with teenagers

 York Minster with teenagers

-You can see the towers from all over and no visit to York would be complete without a walk through this amazing, history-filled Church.
-Built in the 7th century the history that this Cathedral has witnessed is amazing.
-York Minster is the second-largest Gothic cathedral in Northern Europe
+You can see the towers from all over.
+No visit to York would be complete without a walk through this amazing, history-filled Church.
+Built-in the 7th century, this Cathedral’s history is amazing.
+York Minster is the second-largest Gothic cathedral in Northern Europe.

 Deangate, York YO1 7HH, United Kingdom